Skip to main content

 What is influenza?

-Commonly known as the flu, influenza is a virus that infects the trachea (windpipe) or bronchi (breathing tubes).
-Symptoms come on suddenly and include high fever, chills, severe muscle aches and headache.
-The onset of shaking chills is often so dramatic that many people will remember the exact hour that it started.
-The virus also causes runny nose and a cough that can last for weeks.
+Influenza is a virus that infects the windpipe and breathing tubes.
+Symptoms start suddenly and include high fever, chills, severe muscle aches and headache.
+The onset of shaking chills is often so dramatic that people will remember the exact hour that it started.
+Most symptoms only last a few days, but the virus also causes runny nose and a cough that can last for weeks.

 Animals can be infected with influenza

-Some diseases are only found in humans; however, influenza can infect many types of animals, specifically:
+Some diseases are only found in humans; however, influenza can infect many types of animals, including

 • Birds and poultry, such as chickens and turkeys